Enterprise Risk Management (CPE Course)

 - Recognize which risk can be reduced by the use of a hot site, and the risk represented by portable storage media.

-- Note the risk mitigation tactics related to political risk and alliance risk.
+- Specify the risk mitigation tactics related to political risk and alliance risk.

 - Identify the employee notification systems that can be used in the event of an emergency, which forms of communication are the most effective, and which issues with employees may arise immediately after a disaster has occurred.